tnduong2807/docsearch/index.md

 The find -size command could use find all the files with the specific size, for example find files that size less than 2 kilobytes.
 It is usefull because we could find all the files with specific size to find any kind of files knowing its' size.

-3. Use -type to search the files with specific type:
+3.Use -type to search the files with specific type:

 `find technical/ -type d`